 No matter where you look around the world, you’ll always see some of the most successful people wearing Rolex watches.
 That’s because this timepiece brand has largely been associated with success and accomplishment.
-But besides that, there’s also a significant amount of research that goes into buying your first ever Rolex.
-If you happen to be one of those folks looking for an entry-level Rolex, this is the guide for you.
+Nonetheless, there’s also a significant amount of research that goes into buying your first ever Rolex.
+If you happen to be one of those folks looking for an entry-level Rolex, this is the guide for you!

 Unfortunately, people who aren’t exactly watch experts may not have much luck making the right call for their first Rolex.
 Lucky for you, we’ve already put a list of some of the most well-known entry-level Rolex watches for your convenience.